vcali02/practice-car-lot/README.md

 # Practice Challenge: CAR LOT

-Welcome to Flatiron Car Lot.
+Welcome to our Car Lot.

 This practice will help you prepare for the code challenge.
 You will need to put together a lot of previous learning to get through this one.